Gluten-Free Financiers Recipe

 - Vanilla extract: add flavor.

-Preheat the oven to 350F.
+Preheat the oven to 350°F (180°C).
 Line 12 muffin cups with liners or lightly grease them.
-You can also use a rectangular mold for financiers.
+You can also use a rectangular financier pan.

 Add the egg whites and mix well.
 Add the vanilla extract and the brown rice flour.
-At last, add the browned butter and mix until incorporated well.
+At last, add the browned butter and mix until well incorporated.

-Pour the mixture into the prepared molds.
-In this step, if you want, you can also add to the mixture some mixed berries.
+Pour the mixture into the prepared pan.
+In this step, you can place raspberries or mixed berries on the top if desired.

 Bake for 20/25 minutes, keep in mind that all ovens are different.
-To know if it’s ready insert a toothpick in the center and it should get out clean.
+To know if it’s ready, insert a toothpick in the center, and it should come out clean.

 Let cool before removing and sprinkle with powdered sugar (optional).